nghiant2710/docs/beaglebone-debian/content.md

-# What is Beaglebone-debian?
+# What is beaglebone-debian?

-The bare bones OS image for Beaglebone.
-With apt sources.list from repositories: [http://repos.rcn-ee.net/debian/](http://repos.rcn-ee.net/debian/) and [http://debian.beagleboard.org](http://debian.beagleboard.org/) added.
+The bare bones OS image for Beaglebone Black.

 # How to use this image